shreyashankar/gpt3-sandbox/README.md

 GPT-3 ([Brown et. al](https://arxiv.org/abs/2005.14165)) is OpenAI's latest language model.
 There's a [lot](https://twitter.com/sharifshameem/status/1282676454690451457) [it](https://twitter.com/jsngr/status/1284511080715362304?s=20) [can](https://twitter.com/paraschopra/status/1284801028676653060?s=20) [do](https://www.gwern.net/GPT-3), but one of the biggest pain points is in "priming," or seeding, the model with some inputs such that the model can intelligently create new outputs.
 Many people have ideas for GPT-3 but struggle to make them work, since priming is a new paradigm of machine learning.
 Additionally, it takes a nontrivial amount of web development to spin up a demo to showcase a cool idea.
 We built this project to make our own idea generation easier to experiment with.

+This [developer toolkit](https://www.notion.so/API-Developer-Toolkit-49595ed6ffcd413e93ebff10d7e70fe7) has some great resources for those experimenting with the API, including sample prompts.

 ## Requirements

 Coding-wise, you only need Python.
 But for the app to run, you will need: